yogyogi/Ardalis-Clean-Architecture-Implementation/README.md

 dotnet ef database update --context AppIdentityDbContext
 ```

+You can make any action method of `StudentController.cs` as secured by adding `[Authorize]` attribute over it.

+Don't forget to view the connection string of Identity Database given on `appsettings.json` file on "Web" project.

 # User Interface
 Here we can perform CRUD Operations on a Student Entity.